rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 ## Introduction

-*Nginx* is a web server designed to be fast, efficient, and compatible with just about anything you can imagine.
-I personally use it a fair bit and—once you get the hang of it—it’s actually pretty easy to set up and configure.
+*Nginx* is a web server designed to be fast, efficient, and compatible with almost anything.
+I use it often, and once you get the hang of it — it’s pretty easy to set up and configure.
 To that end, I've written this beginner's guide.

 Here’s a short rundown of the ways Nginx stands out/features it has: